EmilyRoldan/WEB-FE-JS-HW3-EMILYROLDAN/README.md

-## ✨ Feel free to explore this project to get a detailed view of key JavaScript concepts! ✨
+## ✨ Feel free to explore this project to get a view of key JS concepts! ✨